Remington

 The

-book containing the scores of the 3rd Volume
+book containing the scores of the 3rd Volume was printed in Germany,

-was printed in Germany, obviously during Don Gabor's stay in that
+obviously during Don Gabor's stay in that country to supervise

-the releases of those recordings on the German Diamanat label.
+those recordings on the German Diamanat label.

 (From the